kaliber-scala/scala-mailer/README.md

+Note: this release is not yet stable.

-Amazon Simple Email Service (SES) module for Play 2.0
+Amazon Simple Email Service (SES) module for Play 2.1
 =====================================================

 Allows you to send email using Amazon SES SMTP